-SLGR vs SLBL Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report For Sri Lanka Invitational T20, Match 9
+SLGR vs SLBL Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for Sri Lanka Invitational T20, Match 9

-The SLC Greens will lock horns with the SLC Blues in the ninth match of the Sri Lanka Invitational T20 at the Pallekele International Cricket Stadium in Kandy on Saturday.
+SLC Greens will take on SLC Blues in the ninth match of the Sri Lanka Invitational T20 at the Pallekele International Cricket Stadium in Kandy on Saturday.

-SLC Greens have lost all four of their Sri Lanka Invitational T20 matches and are currently placed at the bottom of the points table.
-They lost their last match against SLC Greys by four runs.
-The SLC Blues, on the other hand, have won two out of their four matches and are currently placed in second spot in the standings.
-They lost their last Sri Lanka Invitational T20 match against the SLC Reds by six wickets.
+SLC Greens have lost all four of their Sri Lanka Invitational T20 matches and are at the bottom of the table.
+They lost their previous match against SLC Greys by four runs.

+For SLC Blues, however, this is an important match.
+They need to win this game in order to have any hopes of qualifying for the final.
+Their poor form could be a reason for worry as they have lost their last two matches.

 SLGR XI

-Ashan Priyanjan (C), Pathum Nissanka, Lahiru Udara (WK), Sammu Ashan, Krishan Sanjula, Kamindu Mendis, Ramesh Mendis, Ishan Jayaratne, Vishwa Fernando, Lakshan Sandakan, Suranga Lakmal.
+Lahiru Udara (wk), Pathum Nissanka, Krishan Sanjula, Kamindu Mendis, Ashan Priyanjan (c), Sammu Ashan, Ramesh Mendis, Ishan Jayaratne, Lakshan Sandakan, Vishwa Fernando, Nuwan Thushara

 SLBL XI

-Dhananjaya de Silva (C), Sadeera Samarawickrama, Nishan Madushka (WK), Dhananjaya Lakshan, Ashen Bandara, Sahan Arachchige, Lahiru Samarakoon, Kalana Perera, Maheesh Theekshana, Praveen Jayawickrama, Dilshan Madushanka.
+Sadeera Samarawickrama (wk), Nishan Madushka, Dhananjaya Lakshan, Dhananjaya de Silva (c), Lahiru Samarakoon, Ashen Bandara, Sahan Arachchige, Suranga Lakmal, Praveen Jayawickrama, Maheesh Theekshana, Dilshan Madushanka

 Match Details